 Treatment: Increase Flexibility and Adaptability to Environmental Changes and Process Complexity

-Compared to paper-based systems, EBR solutions are inherently more flexible and can better adapt to environmental changes and all the dynamic complexity of pharma manufacturing processes.
+Compared to paper-based systems, EBR software solutions are inherently more flexible and can better adapt to environmental changes and all the dynamic complexity of pharma manufacturing processes.

 Like the human body, a business is comprised of many critical components whose individual strength impacts the ability of the whole system to function at its full potential (think: “a chain is only as strong as its weakest link”).
 Batch records and other documentation are one of those components, and although they may not be as prominent as other production processes, batch records are essential to the collective health of your enterprise.
 They coordinate and inform your workers; establish, enforce and trace your processes; serve as a communication tool and system of record; and maintain order and compliance.
 Without them, pharma manufacturers cannot function.